mgsx-dev/gdx-pd/README.md

 	$ echo 'sdk.dir=[absolute path to Android SDK location]' > local.properties

-Optionnaly you may want to publish locally in order to use it in your local projects :
+Optionnaly you may want to publish locally in order to use it in your local projects (including gdx-pd-tests projects) :

 	$ ./gradlew publishToMavenLocal